For volunteers

 Programme lenghts

 Volunteers need to be working for NIHEP for at least 2 weeks, up to 6 months.
-Weekly activities for the volunteer are planned together with the organisation workers, depending on volunteers skills, experience and interest.
+Weekly activities for the volunteer are planned together with the organization workers, depending on volunteers skills, experience and interest.

 Visa and permit information

-When working as a volunteer in Tanzania, you should purchase yourself business Visa.Volunteers are encourage to buy the business visa at the entry point, You are not allowed to volunteer in Tanzania if you have only tourist visa.
+When working as a volunteer in Tanzania, you should purchase yourself business Visa.
+Volunteers are encourage to buy the business visa at the entry point, You are not allowed to volunteer in Tanzania if you have only tourist visa.
 More information about the visa and permit requirements can be found here.We are encouraging volunteers to contact NIHEP for more information in case of changes from our migration department changes

 Accommodation